 Otherwise, their pricing is comparable enough that I’d look at some of the other differences between HostGator and Bluehost before deciding.

-Like I’ve outlined in other web hosting reviews, it’s useful to break web hosting features down into two different sets – a “core feature set” and a “bonus feature set”.
+Like I’ve outlined in the best hosting reviews, it’s useful to break web hosting features down into two different sets – a “core feature set” and a “bonus feature set”.

 The core feature set consists of what I call the “3 D’s” – domains, disk space, and databases/email.